-This guide helps you identify the most common weeds that you'll encounter in your yard, flower beds or lawn.
-Then it's up to you what you want to do with them!
-Some are annuals and others are perennials.
-Many are easy to eradicate, others more difficult to eliminate in the long term.
+This guide helps you identify the 25 most common weeds that you'll encounter in your yard, flower beds or lawn.
+Some are annuals and others are perennials—many are easy to eradicate, others more difficult to eliminate.

 What Is a Weed?